Yasiraalam/VideoPlayer-Yas/README.md

-# Android Video Player App README
+# Android Video Player App
 #  Project Overview
 Provide a brief introduction to your Android video player app.
 Explain its purpose, features, and any unique selling points.
 Mention the target audience if applicable.